Programs and Degrees

 - B.S. degrees (for those who are graduating seniors) must be posted by Sept.
 1 to allow the student progression in their graduate career.

 - Course numbers below 200 indicate undergraduate courses; numbers of 200 and above indicate graduate courses.
 Students may take courses assigned both undergraduate and graduate numbers (same title used for both numbers) only one time, either as an undergraduate or graduate student.

-- Undergraduate students must submit Permission to take Graduate or Undergraduate Course form to be correctly registered for graduate courses.
+- Undergraduate students must submit form to be correctly registered for graduate courses.

 The master’s program is designed to extend the technical breadth and depth of an engineer’s knowledge.
 Students in this program complete a program of studies approved by the faculty advisor in the major department.
 The program must include no less than 45 quarter units and a 3.0 GPA (B average) must be earned in all coursework taken at Santa Clara.
 Residence requirements of the University are met by completing 36 quarter units of the graduate program at Santa Clara.
 A maximum of 9 quarter units (6 semester units) of graduate-level coursework may be transferred from other accredited institutions that have not been applied to a previous degree at the discretion of the student’s advisor.
 All units applied toward the degree, including those transferred from other institutions, must be earned within a six-year period.

 Students have the option to write a thesis as part of their master’s degree.
 Students who choose this option are responsible for obtaining an advisor for their thesis work.
 The maximum number of units awarded for the master’s thesis is nine.
 Please note that the thesis option is not available in engineering management and leadership.